-4.4 - General warnings
+4.3 - General warnings

-- The limit switch must be adjusted after installing the motor in the awning and connecting it to the power supply. - Comply strictly with the time limits indicated in the procedures: after releasing a key, you have 60 seconds to press the next key indicated in the procedure; otherwise, when the time is up, the motor will perform 6 movements to communicate cancellation of the procedure in progress.
+- The limit switch must be adjusted after installing the motor in the awning and connecting it to the power supply. - Comply strictly with the time limits indicated in the procedures: after releasing a key, you have 60 seconds to press the next key indicated in the procedure; otherwise, when the time is up, the motor will perform 6 movements to communicate cancellation of the procedure in progress. - During programming the motor performs a certain number of brief movements as a "response" to the command sent by the installer.
+Count these movements regardless of their direction.
+The movements are indicated in the procedures with a number followed by the symbol $\overline{\mathbf{N}}$.

-4.5 - Important warnings for memorising the radio transmitters
+4.4 - Important warnings for memorising the radio transmitters

 - To select transmitter compatible with the motor's receiver, refer to the "Nice Screen" catalogue, which is also available on www.niceforyou.com. - When no transmitter is yet present in the motor's memory, memorise the FIRST TRANSMITTER with procedure A.1 only.
-If one or more transmitters have already been memorised, to memorise SUPPLEMENTARY TRANSMITTERS use one of procedures B.1 (motor configured for TWO-WAY communications) C.2 (motor configured for ONE-WAY communications) only.
+If one or more transmitters have already been memorised, to memorise SUPPLEMENTARY TRANSMITTERS use one of procedures A.6 only.

-4.5.1 - Two procedures to memorise the keys of a transmitter
+4.4.1 - Two procedures to memorise the keys of a transmitter